wlcreate/Harlem-Bites/HarlemBitesREADME.md

 ### About

-🥂Restaurant Week is a CLI-based app that allows users to choose different restaurants located in [Harlem, New York City](https://en.wikipedia.org/wiki/Harlem).
+🥂Harlem Bites is a CLI-based app that allows users to choose different restaurants located in [Harlem, New York City](https://en.wikipedia.org/wiki/Harlem).
+This app was created with three models using object relationship mapping and have CRUD abilities.

 ### Features
 🗽Users are able to shop local and support restaurants that vary in cuisines as NYC navigates reopening during the COVID-19 pandemic.

-🗽When restaurants are selected users will be able to view a snapshot of information detailing name, reviews, price, and hours of operation
+🗽When restaurants are selected users will be able to view a snapshot of information detailing the restaurant's name, address, telephone number, general price, hours of operation, cuisine served, how many tables are available, and how many stars it has received.

 🗽Users are able to make a reservation complying with outdoor dining with COVID-19.
-  Users are able to update
+  Users are able to update their reservation's
   * party size
-  * change date
+  * date/time
-  * delete their reservation
+  * cancel their reservation

 🦠 Users will be able to see the precautions categorized by cleaning, socially distancing, and PPE that taken by the restaurant to keep diners healthy as they make a reservation for dinner.

+🗽 Users are able to update their account details
+  * username
+  * phone number
+  * password
+  * delete their account

 ### Getting Started
 To use our CLI app, users will open their terminal and run the following commands: